AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/pdf-modules.md

  <tbody>
   <tr>
    <td role="rowheader">Connection</td>
-   <td> <p>Select the connection to use for this module.</p> <p>You do not need an Adobe account to create a PDF Services connection.
+   <td> <p>Select the connection to use for this module.</p> <p>You do not need an Adobe account to create a PDF&nbsp;Services connection.
 For more information, see <a href="#you-do-not-need-an-adobe-account" class="MCXref xref">You do not need an Adobe account</a> in this article.</p> </td>
   </tr>
   <tr>
    <td role="rowheader">Source File</td>
-   <td> <p>Select a source file from a previous module, or map the source file's name and data.</p> <p>This source file is the [!DNL Microsoft Word] template that the module uses to generate the new PDF.</p> <p>We recommend creating a project in [!DNL Workfront] for the Microsoft Word templates that you use in [!UICONTROL Workfront] Fusion.
-You can then use the Workfront >[!UICONTROL Download document] module to pull the appropriate template into your scenario.</p> </td>
+   <td> <p>Select a source file from a previous module, or map the source file's name and data.</p> <p>This source file is the Microsoft Word template that the module uses to generate the new PDF.</p> <p>We recommend creating a project in Workfront for the Microsoft Word templates that you use in Workfront Fusion.
+You can then use the Workfront &gt; Download document module to pull the appropriate template into your scenario.</p> </td>
   </tr>
   <tr>
    <td role="rowheader">Output Format</td>